HomeMy WebLinkAboutSex Offender Supervision and ClassificationIdaho

 The purpose of this standard operating procedure (SOP) is to provide procedures,

-SOP, the term “sex offender” will be used to identify both individuals who have been
+the term “sex offender” will be used to identify both individuals who have been convicted of a

-convicted of a sex offense and individuals who have been deemed appropriate for sex
+sex offense and individuals who have been deemed appropriate for sex offender supervision as

 The deputy chief of probation and parole or designee is responsible for: